Wyko/essential_deathworlders/content/books/good-training/12-wargames.md

 "Knew you’d see it my way."
 Powell tucked his tablet under his arm.
 "I take it you’re interested in this scheme of ours, then."

 "Hell yes I’m interested!
 I’ll take every Daar there is!
 Uh, no offense," he said to the Whitecrest, "You’re all fuckin’ amazing but already spoken for.
-And, well…Daar’s a goddamned mule."
+And, well...
+Daar’s a goddamned mule."

 "Fuck that, he’s the fuzzy Vin Diesel!
 Dude fuckin’ *wrecked* my shit.
 My sternum still hurts."
 Walsh absent-mindedly scratched at his big chest, then resumed grooming Daar with a slicker brush.